YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

    > Template gallery: [Template Gallery plugin](https://github.com/dangermccann/logseq-template-gallery)
 1. Support [Dynamic variables](https://mschmidtkorth.github.io/logseq-msk-docs/#/page/dynamic%20variables) of Logseq standard.
 1. It is possible to also place the renderer as a journal template in other graphs, but please note that the plugin settings are shared across all graphs.
+1. If the date is before today, the journal template will not be loaded and rendering will not be possible.
+In that case, manually type the slash command `/template` as usual and select `Journal`.

 - Document link
   1. [templates (Logseq documents)](https://docs.logseq.com/#/page/templates)